-FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEM BER 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF 1934 THE SECURITIES EXCHANGE ACT OF FOR THE TRANSITION PERIOD FROM то Commission File Number 000-277 HEALTHSTREAM (Exact name of registrant as specified in in Tennessee (State or other jurisdiction of incorporation or organization) 62-1443555 (I.R.S.
-Employer Identification No.) 209 10th Avenue South, Suite 450 Nashville, Tennessee (Address of principal executive offices) 37203 (Zip Code) (615) 301-3100 (Registrant's telephone number, including area code) Securities Registered Pursuant To Section 12(b) Of The Act: Title of each class Common Stock, No Par Value Name of each Exchange on which registered NASDAQ Global Select Market Securities Registered Pursuant To Section 12(g) 0 Of The Act: None Indi icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indi icate by check mark if the registrant is not required to file reports pursuant to Section 13 of 15(d) of the Act.
-Yes □ No ⊠ the p licate by check mark whether the registrant (1) has filed all reports required to be filed by Section preceding 12 months (or for such shorter period that the registrant was required to file such report past 90 days.
-Yes \boxtimes No \square subr icate by check mark whether the registrant has submitted electronically and posted on its corpormitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or d post such files).
-Yes \boxtimes No \square icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is istrant's knowledge, in definitive proxy or information statements incorporated by reference in icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nor initions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rul Larg rge accelerated filer \Box Accelerated filer X Non n-accelerated filer Smaller reporting company Indi licate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠

-The aggregate market value of the Common Stock issued and outstanding and held by non-affiliates of the Registrant, based upon the closing sales price for the Common Stock on the NASDAQ Global Select Market on June 29, 2012 was approximately \$509 million.
-All executive officers and directors of the registrant have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the registrant.
+X ANNUAL REPORT PURSUANT TO SECTOF 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 0 AL YEAR ENDED DECEMBER 31, 2013 TRANSITION REPORT PURSUANT TO S OF 1934 OR SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT FOR THE T RANSITION PERIOD FROM TO Com mission File Number 000-27701 LTHSTREAM, INC. une of registrant as specified in its charter) Tennessee (State or other jurisdiction of incorporation or organization) 62-1443555 (I.R.S.
+Employer Identification No.) 209 10th Avenue South, Suite 450 Nashville, Tennessee (Address of principal executive offices) 37203 (Zip Code) (615) 301-3100 ot's telephone number, including great code) nt's telephone number, including area code) ered Pursuant To Section 12(b) Of The Act: Title of each class Common Stock, No Par Value NASDAQ Global Select Market Securities Registere d Pursuant To Section 12(g) Of The Act: None Indicate by check mark if the registrant is a well-known seas oned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\boxtimes$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 of 15(d) of the Act.
+Yes □ No ⊠ during th I reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 that the registrant was required to file such reports), and (2) has been subject to such filing required by check mark whether the registrant has submitted to be submitted and posted pursuant to Rule 405 t was required to submit and post such files).
+Yes ed electronically and posted on its corporate Website, if any, every Interactive Data File of Regulation S-T during the preceding 12 months (or for such shorter period that the No $\square$ the best , , , suant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to information statements incorporated by reference in Part III of this Form 10-K or any elerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company iler" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large ac celerated filer □ Accelerated filer ⊠ Non-accelerated filer $\square$ Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell comp rany (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ for the C Common Stock on the NASDAQ Global Select Mark d outstanding and held by non-affiliates of the Registrant, based upon the closing sales price on June 28, 2013 was approximately \$514.3 million.
+All executive officers and directors the foregoing calculation, to be "affiliates" of the registrant.